DSpace/RestContract/scripts/orcid-bulk-push.md

 ## Parameters

-The following parameters are available for the ORCID-Bulk-Push script:
+The following parameters are available for the ORCID-bulk-push script:

 | Parameter            | Description                                               |
 |----------------------|-----------------------------------------------------------|